Change text size:

 Disability is a topic which has always had different perspectives.
 Historically, two main frameworks have been used to explain the interactions between disabled people and society: the medical and social models of disability.
 Examining the differences between the two, this blog highlights issues with the medical model and why we should encourage the use of the social model to further steps toward disability equality.

 Have you ever thought about how disability is perceived in modern society?
-From calling someone ‘wheelchair bound’ to the common absence of accessible infrastructure, disabled people are often neglected and excluded in society.
+From calling someone ‘wheelchair bound’ to the regular absence of accessible infrastructure, disabled people are often marginalised by barriers that just shouldn't be there.

 When surveyed, 81% of all disabled respondents felt there was some sort of prejudice against disabled people in Britain.
 But why and how have these prejudices formed?
 Key has been the very basis of how disability is modelled and portrayed in our society.